bseltz-cohesity/scripts/powershell/backupNow/README.md

 * -waitMinutesIfRunning: (optional) exit after X minutes if job is already running (default is 60)
 * -cancelPreviousRunMinutes: (optional) cancel previous job run if it has been running for X minutes
 * -statusRetries: (optional) quit script with failure if unable to get status X times (default is 10)
+* -extendedErrorCodes: (optional) return extended set of exit codes (see below) by default 0 = successful, 1 = not successful

 ## Outdated Parameters

 * -usePolicy: (optional) deprecated (this is the default behavior)
 * -enable: (optional) enable a paused job before running, then disable when done (not needed post 6.5)

+## Extended Error Codes

+* 0: Successful (no error to report)
+* 1: Unsuccessful (backup ended in failure or warning)
+* 2: authentication error (failed to authenticate)
+* 3: Syntax Error (incorrect command line)
+* 4: Timed out waiting for existing run to finish (existing run still running)
+* 5: Timed out waiting for status update (failed to get status updates)